NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

 ## Open Questions

 ### 1. When there is no other extensions, shall NuGet provide empty string `"related": ""`, or just skip adding `"related": ""` in assets file?
 NuGet tends to not adding `"related": ""` if it's there is no other extension.
-The assets file can get very large. so a general rule is to not write more than absolutely necessary.
+The assets file can get very large.
+So a general rule is to not write more than absolutely necessary.

 ### 2. Will NuGet list not only .pdb and .xml, but also all the extensions in [AllowedReferenceRelatedFileExtensions](https://github.com/dotnet/msbuild/blame/main/src/Tasks/Microsoft.Common.CurrentVersion.targets#L621-L627) if there is any? (.pdb, .xml, .pri, .dll.config, .exe.config)
 NuGet will check and add all extension, no matter the extension is in [AllowedReferenceRelatedFileExtensions](https://github.com/dotnet/msbuild/blame/main/src/Tasks/Microsoft.Common.CurrentVersion.targets#L621-L627) or not.
 So if there is a `a.random`, NuGet will add `random` into the `related` property.